 Hi, I’m currently a Research Fellow at the University of Toronto's Citizen Lab and author of Blocked on Weibo, a book on Chinese social media.
-I'm also a research consultant at China Digital Times and do freelance web scraping for various other folks.
+I'm also a research consultant at China Digital Times where I develop censorship monitoring tools and do freelance web scraping for various other folks.

-My research, writing, and translations have been featured in publications like Le Monde, Wall Street Journal's China Real Time, TheAtlantic.com, Tea Leaf Nation, and Foreign Affairs (more in media/writing).
+My research, writing, and translations have been featured in publications like Le Monde, Wall Street Journal's China Real Time, Technology Review, TheAtlantic.com, VICE, and Foreign Affairs (more in media/writing).
 I was previously a 2013 Google Policy Fellow, did graduate study at the University of Pittsburgh in East Asian Studies, and worked as a book editor at The New Press and Metropolitan Books after studying English at Brown University.

 I blog about Chinese Internet censorship at Blocked on Weibo.
 Some nice things people have said about it: "a treasure of a website"—Thomson Reuters; "Censorship nerds: You must check out Blocked on Weibo, an amazingly useful and informative blog about what’s being blocked in China, and why"—Andrew McLaughlin, former White House deputy chief technology officer; "interesting for those with any knowledge of China and its Internet space, right from beginners to old hands"—Jon Russell, The Next Web.
 Danwei listed the site in its 2012 and 2013 Model Worker round-up.